RealRaymondClaassen/ArduinoVisualIDE/README.md

  - Features will be added, changed or removed over time.
  - There is a cookie created to help load the last sketch you where working on.
  - No other activity of yours is tracked except for some Telemetry captured through Application Insights.
+ - Not all the libraries and boards are installed.
+Please make contact to get one installed.

 ## Arduino Create Agent